Activities of Canadian Multinational Enterprises Abroad

 Imputation

-For some non-responding units that are deemed to be significant in terms of their overall contribution to the estimates (based on either previously reported data or publicly available information), data is researched on a case-by-case basis and estimated largely from information contained in their annual reports, financial statements or websites.
+For units that are deemed to be significant in terms of their overall contribution to the estimates (based on either previously reported data or publicly available information), data is researched on a case-by-case basis and estimated largely from information contained in their annual reports, financial statements, or online research.

 Estimation